-December 1, 2015, interest on any advances were charged at a rate equal to the daily floating LIBOR rate for deposits with one month maturity plus a margin ranging from 105 to 135 basis points per annum based upon the Authority's long-term credit ratings.
-Under the new terms, which started December 1, 2015, interest on any advances is charged at a rate equal to the daily floating LIBOR rate for deposits with one month maturity plus a margin ranging from 70 to 105 basis points per annum based upon the Authority's long-term credit ratings.
-As of June 30, 2016 and 2015, the borrowing rate was 1.1603% and 1.2366%, respectively.
+The Authority has a \$100 million revolving credit agreement with Bank of America to provide funds for general corporate purposes.
+The agreement was renewed on December 1, 2013 and will terminate on December 1, 2015.
+All amounts outstanding are due and payable on the termination date.
+Under the current terms, interest on any advances is charged at a rate equal to the daily floating LIBOR rate for deposits with one month maturity plus a margin ranging from 105 to 135 basis points per annum based upon the Authority's long-term credit ratings.
+As of June 30, 2015, the borrowing rate was 1.2366%.
 The Authority is in compliance with all debt covenant requirements.
-At June 30, 2016 and 2015, there were \$37.0 million and \$57.0 million outstanding, respectively.
+At June 30, 2015 and 2014, there were \$57.0 million and \$44.0 million outstanding, respectively.

 The Authority maintains a \$1.3 billion credit agreement with the Federal Home Loan Bank (FHLB) of Atlanta, whereby FHLB of Atlanta may advance funds that are secured by cash, mortgage loans and government agency securities held in FHLB of Atlanta as collateral.
-As of June 30, 2016, there was \$6.0 million in cash and \$433.4 million in mortgage backed securities pledged to FHLB Atlanta.
-As of June 30.
-2015, there were \$18.2 million in cash and \$415.9 million mortgage backed securities pledged to FHLB of Atlanta.
+As of June 30, 2015, there were \$18.2 million in cash and \$416.2 million in mortgage back securities pledged to FHLB Atlanta.
+As of June 30, 2014, there were \$2.2 million in cash and \$121.9 million mortgage backed securities pledged to FHLB of Atlanta.
 Interest on any advance can be charged either under a floating daily rate or a fixed rate with a stated maturity not to exceed either one year for daily rate or twenty years for fixed rate loans.
-As of June 30, 2016 there were eight 90 day fixed rate borrowings: two for \$96.6 million at 0.48%, one for \$39.0 million at 0.53%, one for \$85.0 million at 0.52% and four for a total of \$187.0 million at 0.527%.
+As of June 30, 2015 there were eight 90 day fixed rate borrowings: one for \$56.1 million at 0.27% and seven for a total of \$351.5 million at 0.24%.
 The Authority is in compliance with all debt covenant requirements.
-At June 30, 2016 and 2015, there were \$407.6 million and \$407.6 million outstanding, respectively.
+At June 30, 2015 and 2014, there were \$407.6 million and \$113.0 million outstanding, respectively.